infobloxopen/infoblox-nios-go-client/grid/docs/GridCloudapiCloudstatisticsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a `GridCloudapiCloudstatisticsAPIGridcloudapicloudstatisticsReferenceGetRequest` struct via the builder pattern
+Other parameters are passed through a pointer to a `GridCloudapiCloudstatisticsAPIReadRequest` struct via the builder pattern

 Name | Type | Description  | Notes